chrisgaun/k8s-in-cloud-hands-on-training/docs/6-canary-deployment-demo.md

 ## 7. Browse to version 1.1 of the website

-If we browse to `http://<worker ip>:32233` again and keep refreshing the browser you will see `version: 1.0` and `version: 1.1`
+If we browse to `http://<worker ip>:32233` again.

+Now keep refreshing the browser you will see `version: 1.0` and `version: 1.1`

-Eventually you will only be able to see `version: 1.1` that means the rolling deployment has been successfully completed.
+Eventually you will only be able to see `version: 1.1`.

+That means the rolling deployment has been successfully completed.

 ## 8. Delete the demo